Annapolis Ghost Tour — 11 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the Annapolis ghost tour?
+How many stops are on the Annapolis ghost tour?

-The Annapolis ghost tour includes 13 documented haunted locations.
+The Annapolis ghost tour includes 11 documented stops covering 215 years of documented history.

 Is the Annapolis ghost tour free?